Elk County, Pennsylvania

 Elk County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 United States census, the population was 30,990.
 Its county seat is Ridgway.
 The county was created on April 18, 1843, from parts of Jefferson, Clearfield, and McKean Counties.
-Elk County is named for the eastern elk (Cervus canadensis) that historically inhabited the region.
+Elk County is named for the now-extinct eastern elk (Cervus canadensis) that historically inhabited the region.
+The county is part of the North Central region of the commonwealth.

-The county is notable for having one of the highest concentrations of Roman Catholics in the United States, with 69% of the county's residents identifying as Catholic.
+The county is notable for having one of the highest concentrations of Catholics in the United States, with 69% of the county's residents identifying as Catholic.

 Geography

 Elk County consists of low rolling hills, carved by frequent drainages and heavily wooded.

 According to the United States Census Bureau, the county has a total area of 832 sqmi, of which 827 sqmi is land and 4.9 sqmi (0.6%) is water.
 Elk has a warm-summer humid continental climate (Dfb) and average monthly temperatures in Ridgway range from 23.2 °F in January to 67.4 °F in July, while in Saint Marys they range from 22.6 °F in January to 66.8 °F in July.